danielbarter/personal_website_code_old/CV.md

 - PhD, Pure Mathematics, University of Michigan, 2012 - 2017.
 Specialized in category theory and representation theory.
 - I spend a lot of time thinking about:
     - Pure Mathematics: differential geometry, representation theory and category theory: I am particularly interested in the interaction between these subjects and physics.
 Recently, I have been thinking about the relationship between modular tensor categories, 3 dimensional topological quantum field theories and topological quantum computing.
-    - Statistical Inference: discriminative and generative models, inference algorithms (MAP estimation, MCMC, variational methods): Machine learning is pretty popular right now.
+    - Statistical Inference: discriminative and generative models, inference algorithms (MAP estimation, MCMC, variational methods): Machine learning is popular right now.
 I have been spending some time learning about the mathematical foundations of the subject.
 I don\'t know all the folklore that goes into building effective non linear classifiers, but I understand the meaning of words like neural network, autoencoder, generative model and KL-divergence.
     - Computer Science: UNIX, scripting languages, functional programming: I have been using GNU/Linux as my main operating system since 2012.
 I have been using scripting languages (Bash, Lua, Emacs Lisp, Python\.\.\.) to automate boring things since 2014.
 I prefer functional programming, but when mutable state is required, I like languages with simple object systems like Python.

 ## Papers